-"I was trained on mobile phones' maintenance.
+"I was trained on mobile phones maintenance.
 I had not had any skills in this field.
 Now, I can assemble or change any part of the device.
 I can diagnose any malfunction in any type of mobile phones.
 I rushed to learn this profession which had not existed in my village to serve the community."

-Mohammed Ali Hussein (19 years, student at the Faculty of law, from Shejainah village, Alsukhna district (Al Hudaydah).
+Mohammed Ali Hussein

+(19 years, student at the Faculty of Law, from Shejainah Village, Al-Sokhnah District, Al-Hudaidah).